 School holiday & Christmas activities

 Christmas time is more than just an advent calendar – here, it marks the start of summer.
 Summer is our season of frivolity; we close city streets, transforming them into alfresco dining spaces where colleagues, family, friends and strangers come together over home grown food.
 Parks become open season for picknickers and festivals alike, with lanterns strung up between gum trees and market stalls.
 Carols set the soundtrack of the season – from beachside sing-alongs to Carols by Candlelight under the stars.
 Christmas activities for kids include crafting at the Gathered Christmas Design Market in Hahndorf, or the awe of visiting Santa’s Wonderland at the Adelaide Showgrounds.
 For every person decked out in red and green for a Christmas party, there is another proudly donning their team jersey.
-Summer marks the best time of year for sport in Adelaide - with events like the famed Men’s Ashes Christmas Test and the New Years Eve BBL falling over the festive period.
+Summer marks the best time of year for sport in Adelaide - with events like the famed Men’s Ashes Christmas Test and its dedicated Summer Fest falling over the festive period.